Robots-de-Rescate/Kauil_STM32/README.md

 ===================

 This repository has the code for the V2 controller board of Kauil.
-It uses an STM32F3 microcontroller to interface the hardware peripherals to the Linux system on board of the robot.
+It uses an STM32F3 microcontroller to interface the hardware peripherals to the Linux system on board of the robot via USB.
+To start developing code for this project please read the [STM32 section](https://github.com/Robots-de-Rescate/wiki_general/wiki/Tutorials#stm32) before.

 Structure of the repository
 --------------------------------